-It can be difficult to continuously keep the grandkids entertained over the Easter holidays for the very reason that they constantly want to be entertained.
-This could in turn lead to them watching excessive amount of television or playing video games.
-However, there are ways to overcome this feeling of constantly being responsible for keeping the little ones entertained and lots of it also involves the outdoors!
+It can be difficult to continuously keep the grandchildren entertained over the Easter holidays, simply because, in general, they want constant entertainment!
+This could lead to them watching excessive amount of television or playing too many video games.
+But never fear, there are plenty of ways to help the little ones overcome boredom and lots of it also involves the great outdoors!

-Easter will be a time of the year that means different things for different people.
-For some it will be a religious time, for others it will mean absolutely nothing and for many it will be time to eat as much chocolate as possible.
-And for those that fall into the latter category of these options, then a great activity is to carry out an Easter egg hunt in the garden!
-It can be as complex or easy as you like dependent on how long you want the activity to last.
-For a bit of added fun you can also print of clues and signposts and plant them all over the garden!
+Easter will mean different things to different people; for some it will be a religious time, for others it be just another day, and for many it will be time to eat as much chocolate as possible!
+For those who fall into the latter category, then a great activity is to have an Easter egg hunt in the garden!
+It can be as complex or as easy as you like, dependent on how long you want the activity to last.
+For a bit of added fun you could also print out clues and signposts to plant all over the garden.

-Another great occasion for the little ones to take part in over Easter is to take them to the cinema!
-Animated favourites such as Minions or Inside out can be viewed at your local odeon and children can enter for just £2.50!
-This offer is available every weekend at participating Odeon cinemas and will give the kids a fantastic form of escapism for a couple of hours.
+Another great outing for the little ones at Easter is a trip to the cinema!
+Animated and family favourites out can be viewed at your local cinema for as little as £2.50 at a “Kid’s Club Special”!
+This offer is available every weekend, and often every weekday morning during the holidays, at participating cinemas and will give the kids a fantastic form of escapism for a couple of hours.

-If your children or grandchildren simply love the outdoors then they will fall head over heels for the junior tree top challenge at Go Ape.
-It may be a bit of a hefty price tag at £18 per person but it will provide hours of fun and something to remember!
-You can also let the kids run riot and try their hand at tree to tree crossing safe in the knowledge that this activity is specifically for 6-12 year olds.
+If your children or grandchildren love the outdoor, then they will fall head over heels for a junior tree top challenge, such as Go Ape.
+It may be a bit of a hefty price, but it will provide hours of fun and something to remember!
+You can also let the kids run riot and try their hand at tree to tree crossing, safe in the knowledge that this activity is specifically for children.

-Museums are as popular now as they have ever been and one reason for this is because of how interactive they are for the children.
-Also they cost absolutely nothing and provide a great deal of education!
-Some great free museums include: RAF museum (North London), House of marbles (between Exeter & Plymouth), museum of science and industry (Manchester) and the National Museum (Cardiff).
+Museums are as popular now as they have ever been, and one reason for this is because of how interactive they are for the children.
+Many of them cost absolutely nothing and provide a great deal of education and fun!
+Some great free museums include: RAF Museums (North London & Cosford, Shropshire), House of Marbles (between Exeter and Plymouth), Museum of Science and Industry (Manchester) and the National Museum (Cardiff).

-Walks, picnics, sports and rambling with the children can all be taken advantage of across many of the UK’s national parks.
-From Dartmoor right up to Cairngorms, national parks are perfect for exploring the UK’s unspoilt beauty.
+Walks, picnics, sports and rambling with the children can all be taken advantage of across many of the UK’s National Parks.
+From Dartmoor, right up to Cairngorms, National Parks are perfect for exploring the UK’s unspoilt beauty.
 All of them have varied wildlife, endless activities and stunning scenery.
-The grandchildren will be able to take in some fresh country air and experience the rugged moorland of the UK at the same time!
+The grandchildren will be able to take in some fresh country air and experience the rugged landscape of the UK at the same time.

-Keeping the grandkids amused this Easter will be a far more difficult task if there is no prior planning and by simply having a few ideas in mind will ensure that you have a relatively stress free occasion this Easter.
-Let the grandkids have an Easter to remember and start planning your activities now!
+Keeping the grandkids amused this Easter will be a far more difficult task if there is no prior planning and simply having a few ideas in mind will ensure you have a relatively stress free occasion during the holidays.
+Let the grandchildren have an Easter to remember and start planning your activities now!